 - Sensory nerves: These relay information from the skin and muscles, such as heat and pain.

-The sciatic nerve is the largest nerve stemming from the sacral plexus.
-This large nerve fiber begins in the lower back at the spinal column, runs through the buttocks beneath the gluteus maximus muscle, and extends down the back of the thigh.
+The sciatic nerve is the largest nerve, and originates from the sacral plexus.
+This large nerve fiber begins in the lower back at the spinal column, runs through the buttocks (beneath the gluteus maximus muscle), and extends down the back of the thigh.
 There is one sciatic nerve in each leg, and each is about one inch wide in the pelvis.